 Screen capture method: Slide upward from bottom to open pull-up menu.
-Tap the icon it to have a screen capture in the oscilloscope application.
+Tap the icon capture in the oscilloscope application.
 Or pull down the menu in non-oscilloscope application interface twice and click the screenshot option to capture the screen content of the non-oscilloscope application.